basecamp/handbook/benefits-and-perks.md

 in November every year, with new coverage beginning December 1\.
 Marriages and domestic partnerships are covered equally.

-Employee-portion of dental insurance premium per pay period
+Employee-portion of dental insurance premium per pay period:

 - Employee-only dental: \$21.20
 - Employee-partner dental: \$43.39